cisco/mindmeld/source/userguide/deep_neural_nets.rst

 :wiki_api:`Convolutional neural networks (CNN) <Convolutional_neural_network#Natural_language_processing>` based text classifiers are light-weight neural classifiers that have achieved remarkably strong performance on the practically important task of sentence classification.

-Using the input text, the first layer of a CNN embeds these textual sequences into low-dimensional vectors using an embedding lookup table.
+Using a sequence of textual tokens extracted from the input text, the first layer of this classifier type embeds those sequences into low-dimensional vectors using an embedding lookup table.
-The subsequent layer performs convolutions over the embedded word vectors using kernels (also called *filters*); kernels of different lengths capture different patterns from the input text.
+The subsequent layer performs convolutions over the sequence of embedded word vectors using kernels (also called *filters*); kernels of different lengths capture different *n*-gram patterns from the input text.
-For each chosen length, several kernels are used to capture different patterns at the same receptive range, leading to one feature map per kernel.
+For each chosen length, several kernels are used to capture different patterns at the same receptive range.
+Finally, each kernel leads to one feature map.

 Each feature map is reduced to the maximum value observed in that map, and maximum values from all maps are combined to form a long feature vector.
 This vector is analogous to an ``'embedder'`` classifier's pooled output, which is then passed through a classification layer.